-- 1.1 The Councils value the contribution of its employees in delivering quality services to its customers.
-Whilst recognising that employees may be prevented from attending work due to ill health the Councils also have a duty to maintain service delivery and minimise disruption.
-The overriding objective of the Sickness Absence Policy and Procedure is to manage sickness absence levels whilst maintaining a positive, fair and consistent approach to staff. - 1.2 The Councils recognise and accept their responsibility to employees to ensure the working environment is safe and that the conditions of employment are conducive to good health and wellbeing.
+The Council value the contribution of their employees in delivering quality services to their customers.
+Whilst recognising that employees may be prevented from attending work due to ill health the Council also have a duty to maintain service delivery and minimise disruption.
+The overriding objective of the Sickness Absence Policy and Procedure is to manage sickness absence levels whilst maintaining a positive, fair and consistent approach to staff.

+- 1.2 The Council recognise and accept their responsibility to employees to ensure the working environment is safe and that the conditions of employment are conducive to good health and wellbeing.
 A satisfactory level of employee attendance at work is crucial and non-satisfactory levels reduce our available resources and can have a negative impact on how we deliver our services.
-It also places colleagues under undue pressure. - 1.3 The purpose of this policy is to support all employees to achieve and maintain an optimum level of attendance at work, to ensure that attendance is managed effectively and that the sickness scheme is not abused, whilst ensuring that employees with a genuine illness are treated sensitively. - 1.4 When an employee is absent due to sickness they must satisfy the requirements of the Councils absence procedure in order that their respective entitlements to statutory and occupational sickness pay are made.
+It also places colleagues under undue pressure. - 1.3 The purpose of this policy is to support all employees to achieve and maintain an optimum level of attendance at work, to ensure that attendance is managed effectively and that the sickness scheme is not abused, whilst ensuring that employees with a genuine illness are treated sensitively. - 1.4 When an employee is absent due to sickness, they must satisfy the requirements of the Council's absence procedure in order that their respective entitlements to statutory and occupational sickness pay are made. - 1.5 The Council expects all employees to take their mental and physical health seriously and to take personal responsibility for following health working practices and lifestyle choices so that they remain healthy and can attend work regularly, e.g. taking regular breaks, booking annual leave.